Old St Mark's Anglican Church, Slacks Creek: History

 The Winnetts Road property on which St Mark's Anglican church is sited was donated in 1880 by the Gommersall family for use as a community burial ground.
 Mrs and Mrs Gommersall were the first to be buried in the cemetery and their graves are dated 1883.

 On Friday 9 March 1900, a committee formed by local families met in the local school building to plan for the building of a church in Slacks Creek and it was agreed to build the church within the site originally set aside for burials.
 At its meeting on 10 September 1900, the committee decided to call tenders for a church of plain weatherboard, 20 by 20 ft, also a porch to same, 6 by 6 ft which was to accommodate 24 worshippers.

 Only one tender for a church at Slacks Creek was submitted, and builder W Anthony's price of eight-five pounds and ten shillings was accepted in January 1901.

 The church of St Mark was dedicated on 21 April 1901 by Bishop William Webber.
 Later additions to the original building include a vestry added at the north-eastern end and the lining of the ceiling and walls internal walls.

 Surrounding the church, the cemetery contains the graves of several of the original parish council members who were instrumental in the planning and construction of old St Mark's.
 The 1901 parish council included Thomas White, Thomas Usher, Robert Gommersall, Frederick Armstrong and William Winnett.
-The Winnett family graves are located in close proximity to the rear of the church.
+The Winnett family graves are located near the rear of the church.
 There are also other well known local families and settlers in the cemetery such as the Ushers, Murrays, Morrows and Shailers.

 In 1977 when St Marks, Slacks Creek was formed as a separate parish the rectory was built at No 4 Boronia Avenue.
 By 1978 the church could no longer accommodate the growth in population and from that time services were held in the rectory garage until the second church was built adjacent to the original church.
 The 1901 church was converted for use as a hall by the parish and the community.
 To celebrate the church's centenary in conjunction with the Centenary of Federation celebrations, the church was recommissioned on 30 March 2001.
 As part of this celebration, the church was restored, its early furniture and fittings returned and disabled access provided.